lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 - When you are working with tables that contain a large amount of data, you may want to add a limit clause, such as `LIMIT 10` to return only a subset of the data from table.
 - In this example, that would be 10 sample data rows.

+### ❓Q0c: Run a SQL query to return a count of the number of rows in the table of the `experiments` table from my example GCP BigQuery public dataset

+    - SQL Example Query:

+        SELECT COUNT(*)
+        FROM `gcp-for-bioinformatics`.sql_genomics_examples.experiments`

 ---

 ### Write and Execute Single-Table SQL Queries

 In this section, you use the SQL Pattern Queries as a starter templates for you to write your own queries.
 To do this